static-snap/release-downloader/README.md

     # Default: "https://api.github.com"
     # Use http(s)://[hostname]/api/v3 to access the API for GitHub Enterprise Server
     github-api-url: ""

+   # Auto download assets from release
+   # If set to false, only the release metadata will be returned
+   # Default: true
+   downloadAssets: true
 ```

 #### Output variables